Alfred Stephens: Later career

 In September 1906, newspapers suggested Stephens was going to London where it was expected he would remain, but this was confusion with another Stephens.
 In October 1906 however 'Red Page' Stephens had left The Bulletin; the exact occasion for the break has never been known.
 He then set himself up initially running a bookshop.
 For the remaining 27 years of his life Stephens was a freelance writer except for a brief period as a leader writer on the Wellington Post in 1907.

 While he was with The Bulletin he had published a small volume of his own verses, "Oblation", in 1902; "The Red Pagan", a collection of his criticisms from the "Red Page" appeared in 1904, and a short but interesting biography of Victor Daley in the same year.
 He had also brought out five numbers of a little literary magazine called The Bookfellow in 1899.
 This was revived as a weekly for some months in 1907, and with variations in the title, numbers appeared at intervals until 1925.
 He supported himself by freelance journalism, by lecturing, he visited Melbourne and gave a course of four lectures on Australian poets in 1914, and by acting as a literary agent.
 His quest of a living was a constant struggle, but he never complained.
 He was joint author with Albert Dorrington of a novel, "The Lady Calphurnia Royal", published in 1909, in 1911 a collection of prose and verse, "The Pearl and the Octopus", appeared, and in 1913 "Bill's Idees", sketches about a reformed Sydney larrikin.
 A collection of his interviews was published in 1921, "School Plays" in 1924, a short account of Henry Kendall in 1928, and just before his own death a biography of Christopher Brennan.

-Stephens died suddenly at Sydney, on 15 April 1933.
-He had married Constance Ivingsbelle Smith in 1894, who survived him with two sons and four daughters.
+Stephens died suddenly in Sydney, on 15 April 1933.
+He had married Constance Ivingsbelle Smith in 1894, who survived him with two sons and four daughters, including journalist Constance Robertson.
 A collection of his prose writings with an introductory memoir by Vance Palmer, A. G. Stephens: His Life and Work, was published in 1941.
 An interesting collection of his manuscripts is at the Mitchell Library, Sydney.

 A. G. Stephens wrote a fair amount of verse, for which he claimed no more than that it was "quite good rhetorical verse".
 He was an excellent interviewer because he was really interested in his subjects, and he was a remarkably good critic, largely because he had an original analytic mind, and also because he fully realised how difficult the art of criticism is.